 Still, even if you think your business has all its financial and credit ducks in a row, you need to be aware of another potential obstacle which might hurt your chances for loan approval – the UCC filing.

-What Is a UCC Filing?
+What is a UCC filing?

 A UCC filing, also known as a UCC lien or a UCC-1, is a financing statement which lenders can file against your business with your secretary of state.
 When you take out a secured loan, the lender may file a lien to protect the asset(s) you committed to secure financing.
 This might be a piece of equipment, a vehicle, property, or even a blanket lien naming all your assets.